vim-autoformat/vim-autoformat/README.md

   And here the link to its page on the python website: http://pypi.python.org/pypi/autopep8/0.5.2.

 * `yapf` for __Python__ (supports formatting ranges).
+  Vim-autoformat checks whether there exists a `.style.yapf` or a `setup.cfg` file up in the current directory's ancestry.
+  Based on that it either uses that file or tries to match vim options as much as possible.
   It is readily available through PIP.
   Most users can install with the terminal command `sudo pip install yapf` or `pip  install --user yapf`.
   YAPF has one optional configuration variable to control the formatter style.
   For example: